 Make sure your employee knows how to contact you with any queries or problems.
 Check in regularly to ensure they aren’t veering off course. it’s always better to correct problems proactively than ignore them and hope for the best.

 Feedback is another essential part of delegating work.
-Don’t be afraid to critique, constructively: that’s the only way your employee will know how and where to improve.
+Don’t be afraid to give constructive feedback: that’s the only way your employee will know how and where to improve.
 But of course, be generous with praise too and reward hard work with sincere thanks and public acknowledgment.

 Feedback works both ways, so ask your employee how you can improve.
 Maybe next time you need to give more detailed instructions, or perhaps they think someone else could have done the job better.
 You can both learn from your experiences – but you need to speak openly to do that.